 For situations involving unspecified values, avoid depending on equality between potentially distinct values.

 For situations involving bounded errors, avoid the problem completely by ensuring in other ways that all requirements for correct operation are satisfied before invoking an operation that can result in a bounded error.
-See subclause 6.22 Initialization of variables [LAV] for a discussion of uninitialized variables in Ada, a common cause of a bounded error.
+Subclause 6.22 Initialization of variables [LAV] provides a discussion of uninitialized variables in Ada, a common cause of a bounded error.

 6.56 Undefined behaviour [EWF]